NicoZweifel/btc-price-guessing-game/README.md

 Guesses are UTC timestamps that get created on the server and are resolved against OHLC Data.

 > [!IMPORTANT]
-> **A guess is considered correct if the close of the following minute closed as predicted while also taking into account the price range, i.e. if the following interval has a close lower than the previous high but higher than the previous low, it is considered unchanged and the next interval will be compared.**
+> **A guess is considered correct if the close of the following minute closed as predicted while also taking into account the previous price range, i.e. a close lower than the previous high or higher than the previous low, are
+> considered unchanged in cases where the close is in the opposite direction.
+In this case the next interval will be compared.**
 >
 > **A guess during high volatility could take some time to be resolved.
-The following intervals could be considered "unchanged" until a new close with low and high in the same direction, is established.**
+The following intervals could be considered "unchanged" until a new close higher or lower than previous high/low, is established.**

 This Approach was chosen for the following reasons: